ParthaPRay/ReliaPy/README.md

 ## Purpose of the Project

-ReliaPy is designed as a lightweight, open, and reproducible reliability-analysis tool that can run directly in **Google Colab** using **Gradio**.
-The goal is to provide an accessible interface for students, researchers, reliability engineers, and tool-paper reviewers to perform common reliability analyses without requiring commercial software.
+ReliaPy is designed as a lightweight, open, and reproducible reliability-analysis tool.
+It provides an accessible interface for students, researchers, reliability engineers, and software-tool reviewers to perform common reliability analyses without depending on commercial reliability software.

 The app is suitable for: